onqtam/headjack/docs/how/unsorted/roadmap.md

 The US should instantly dump a few hundred thousand billion for building this and passing the money through its emergent incentive structure.

+The greatest game theoretic experiment is how quickly nations will realize that this is the future.
+The first will simply become the best in governance at all - and they will demonstrate it and will get pushed higher in status and exposure and expertise in collective optimality
+The game is on